 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Osha Root Supplements Safe for Healthy Individuals with TSC1 Mutation Associated Genetic Risk?
+3. What about Osha Root Supplements for Healthy Individuals with SMARCB1 Mutation associated Genetic Risk?

-TSC1 mutation causes biochemical pathways Autophagy, Endoplasmic Reticulum Stress, Stem Cell Signaling, PI3K-AKT-MTOR Signaling and Nutrient sensing to get impacted.
+SMARCB1 mutation causes biochemical pathways/processes like Small Molecule Transport and Chromatin Remodeling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Osha Root should be avoided when the genetic panel identifies mutation of TSC1 for Kidney Cancer.
-Osha Root impacts pathways/processes like Autophagy and Endoplasmic Reticulum Stress and creates adverse effects with TSC1 and related conditions.
+Osha Root should not be taken when the genetic panel identifies mutation of SMARCB1 for Central Nervous System.
+Osha Root impacts pathways/processes like Small Molecule Transport and creates adverse conditions with SMARCB1.

-4. Are Osha Root Supplements Safe for Healthy Individuals with LZTR1 Mutation Associated Genetic Risk?
+4. What about Osha Root Supplements for Healthy Individuals with FLT3 Mutation associated Genetic Risk?

-LZTR1 is one of the genes available in panels for cancer risk testing.
-LZTR1 mutation causes biochemical pathways Hypoxia, Angiogenesis, Nucleotide metabolism, Stem Cell Signaling and RAS-RAF Signaling to get impacted.
+FLT3 is one of the genes available in panels for cancer risk testing.
+FLT3 mutation causes biochemical pathways/processes like Hypoxia, JAK-STAT Signaling, MAPK Signaling and PI3K-AKT-MTOR Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Osha Root supplements when the genetic panel identifies mutation in LZTR1 for Central Nervous System and Hematological Cancer.
-Osha Root impacts pathways/processes like Hypoxia and Angiogenesis and creates a supportive effect on those with LZTR1 and related conditions.
+Osha Root supplements may be considered when the genetic panel identifies mutations in FLT3 for Acute Myeloid Leukemia.
+Osha Root impacts pathways/processes like Hypoxia and creates a canceling effect in those individuals with FLT3 mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Osha Root, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Osha Root are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.